Skip to main content Skip to footer

 Lead → Qualified → Proposal → Negotiation → Closed Won/Lost

-Stage names and criteria can be tailored to fit specific industries or business models, especially for those who require a CRM with order management capabilities.
+Stage names and criteria can be tailored to fit specific industries or business models, especially for those who need a CRM with order management capabilities.
 A SaaS company might add a “Trial” stage, while real estate teams could use “Property Tour.”
 Starting with a simple pipeline and refining based on actual usage data ensures rapid adoption.

-With flexible platforms like monday CRM, you can create and modify pipeline stages through simple drag-and-drop actions.
+With flexible platforms like monday CRM, you create and modify pipeline stages through simple drag-and-drop actions.
 Add new stages, rename existing ones, or reorganize the entire flow without any coding knowledge.

 Create custom fields for your industry